Sonsan/hwrk/README.md

 # hwrk
-LaTeX documentclass for my Homework, based on the scrartcl class
+LaTeX documentclass for my Homework, based on the article class

 ## Usage
 `\documentclass{hwrk}`